AlanHohn/alanhohn.github.io/conversational-git/chapter-06.md

 git commit -am "Dogberry"
 {% endhighight %}

-At this point `git log` will show those two new commits, in their feature branch.
+At this point `git log` will show those two new commits, because Harry is still working in the feature branch.

 Keeping Up To Date
 ------------------